-2 In 2011, Linda John's daughter, Helyna Lynn Rivera of Six Nations was murdered in Buffalo, New York 3 state.
+In 2011, Linda John's daughter, Helyna Lynn Rivera of Six Nations was murdered in Buffalo, New York state.
 She was 25.
-Her four young children became 4 5 orphans when their father fatally shot Alanna four times 6 in a last violent act against her.
-He was sentenced to 25 7 years to prison by an Erie County court.
-8 On July 30th, 2011, Roberta Dawn McIvor was 9 killed in Sandy Bay First Nation.
+Her four young children became orphans when their father fatally shot Alanna four times in a last violent act against her.
+He was sentenced to 25 years to prison by an Erie County court.

+On July 30th, 2011, Roberta Dawn McIvor was killed in Sandy Bay First Nation.
 She was 34.
-Roberta 10 was asleep in her car when two teens, then 17 and 15, 11 stole her car.
-While trying to push her out of the car, 12 she got tangled in a seatbelt and was dragged down the 13 road and eventually decapitated.
-The teens were 14 sentenced.
-She was pre-teen -- predeceased by her three 15 sons.
-Her cousin, Alaya McIvor, spoke about her cousin 16 and the senseless loss of her life.
-Alaya also spoke to 17 you eloquently about her experiences as a survivor of 18 human trafficking, laying out the bear, raw truth of that 19 existence, grounding the work that would later come, in my 20 view, on your panels on human trafficking.
-Those stories 21 -- those stories are going to be the hardest for you to 22 remember, the most important for you to remember.
-23 I want you to know that on July 20th, 2013, 24 Billy Joe Laboucan's daughter, Bella Laboucan-McLean stories to her death from a downtown Toronto condo building.
-She was 25.
-The Cree woman had moved to the city, was very excited about her work, from northern Alberta to study fashion design.
-Toronto Police say they do not have enough evidence to prove whether or not the case is a homicide, but there are no leads to pursue.
-Their investigation remains open.
+Roberta was asleep in her car when two teens, then 17 and 15, stole her car.
+While trying to push her out of the car, she got tangled in a seatbelt and was dragged down the road and eventually decapitated.
+The teens were sentenced.
+She was pre-teen -- predeceased by her three sons.
+Her cousin, Alaya McIvor, spoke about her cousin and the senseless loss of her life.
+Alaya also spoke to you eloquently about her experiences as a survivor of human trafficking, laying out the bear, raw truth of that existence, grounding the work that would later come, in my view, on your panels on human trafficking.
+Those stories -- those stories are going to be the hardest for you to remember, the most important for you to remember.

-25 (phonetic), from Sturgeon Lake Cree Nation, fell 31
+I want you to know that on July 20th, 2013, Billy Joe Laboucan's daughter, Bella Laboucan-McLean (phonetic), from Sturgeon Lake Cree Nation, fell 31